Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Establishing a Game-Theoretic Foundation for Modern Cyber Warfare

 \subsubsection{Tactical Level}

-The tactic level focuses on the detailed execution of individual attacks, determining the specific techniques, tactics, and procedures (TTPs) required to carry them out successfully.
-For example, in a phishing attack, tactics might include crafting highly personalized emails that mimic trusted sources, leveraging psychological manipulation to increase the likelihood of the target clicking on malicious links.
+The tactic level focuses on the detailed execution of individual attacks (defenses), determining the specific techniques, tactics, and procedures (TTPs) required to carry them out successfully.
+For example, in a phishing attack, tactics might include crafting highly personalized emails that mimic trusted sources and leveraging psychological manipulation to increase the likelihood that the target will click malicious links.
 In a DoS attack, tactics might involve deploying botnets to overwhelm servers with traffic while simultaneously masking the source of the attack to delay mitigation.
 The MITRE ATT\&CK framework is often used at this level to plan and refine tactics, ensuring that each attack is optimized for maximum impact.